Instant vs. Ground Coffee: What’s the Difference?

 Is Ground Coffee the Same as Instant Coffee?

-We’re willing to admit that instant coffee isn’t that bad — it’s still coffee, technically — but ground and instant coffee are two very distinct beings.
+Ground and instant coffee are two very distinct beings.
 Put simply, ground coffee consists of finely crushed coffee beans whilst instant coffee undergoes a unique process to become soluble granules.
-There’s a pretty big disparity when it comes to flavour and quality, with ground coffee being the undeniable winner.
+There’s a pretty big disparity when it comes to flavour, quality, and preparation, with ground coffee coming out on top for fresh taste and complex flavour profiles.

-The beans are then ground depending on the desired brew and method of brewing.
+The beans are then ground depending on your brewing method.
 Unlike instant coffee, ground coffee will not dissolve in water.
-Instead, it needs time to diffuse its flavour into the water (as it does in a Cafetière).
+Instead, it needs time to diffuse its flavour into the water (as it does in a Cafetière) during a brewing process.

 On the flipside, instant coffee takes, quite literally, an instant route to your cup.
-It still begins with roasted coffee beans but these tend to be Robusta beans rather than Arabica, which have a more complex flavour profile, but after roasting, the beans are brewed into a concentrated coffee liquid.
+It still begins with roasted coffee beans, but these tend to be Robusta beans rather than Arabica.
+After roasting, the beans are brewed into a concentrated coffee liquid.

 This liquid is then carefully dehydrated to form soluble coffee granules.
 The result is a product that dissolves easily in hot water, offering a quick and convenient way to enjoy coffee without the need for brewing equipment.
-However, this process impacts the final flavour and aroma, often resulting in a milder, less exciting taste compared to freshly brewed ground coffee.
+However, this process often impacts the final flavour and aroma, resulting in a milder, less exciting cup of coffee when compared to freshly brewed ground coffee.

 Can You Use Ground Coffee as Instant?

 Sort of, but not really.
-While the primary purpose of ground coffee is for traditional brewing methods, such as drip brewing, french press, or espresso machines, you can technically use ground coffee as a makeshift instant coffee substitute.
+While the primary purpose of ground coffee is for traditional brewing methods, such as drip brewing, cafetière, or espresso machines, you can technically use ground coffee as a makeshift instant coffee substitute.

 To use ground coffee as an instant coffee alternative, you’d need to follow these steps:

-1. Measure the grounds: determine the desired strength of your coffee and measure the appropriate amount of ground coffee.
-Typically, a standard ratio is one to two tablespoons of coffee per 250mls of hot water, but you can adjust it to your taste.
+- Measure the grounds: determine the desired strength of your coffee and measure the appropriate amount of ground coffee.
+Typically, a standard ratio is one to two tablespoons of coffee per 250ml hot water, but you can adjust it to your taste.

-1. Prepare a cup: place the measured ground coffee into a coffee cup or mug.
+- Prepare your cup: place the measured ground coffee into a coffee cup or mug.

 Using ground coffee as instant coffee may result in a slightly different flavour profile than traditional instant coffee.
 The texture may also be coarser due to the presence of coffee grounds, and there may be some sediment in your cup.
 In other words, it’s not how we recommend you drink your coffee.

 But there are some super simple ways to use ground coffee, minus the mess, for a delicious, high-quality brew that’s more than just a caffeine hit.
-Check out our how to brew guides for our quick and easy methods.
+Check out our how to brew guides for our quick and easy methods, or shop barista-quality equipment.

 Brew Method